Maalot Educational Network | Evaluated Learning Experience

 September 2020 - Present.

-Major topics taught in this course include: Conditions and differences to a sale, how kiddushin work, the effect of becoming forbidden to others, differences between kiddushin/nisuin/yibum, chalitza, definitions of money, definition of money and monetary equivalents, effect of husband’s death on wife’s status, halachic status of sefichim, chalipin, father’s privileges, leaving her father’s possession, eilonit, and sefer kraisus.
+Major topics include conditions and differences of a sale, how kiddushin work, the effect of becoming forbidden to others, differences between kiddushin/nisuin/yibum, chalitza, definitions of money and monetary equivalents, effect of husband’s death on wife’s status, halachic status of sefichim, chalipin, father’s privileges, leaving her father’s possession, eilonit, and sefer kraisus.
 Topics and sources may vary.
 Methods of instruction include lecture, discussion and textual preparations.
 Prerequisite: Three previous Talmud courses, basic familiarity with the topics dealt with in the Tractate.

 In the upper division baccalaureate degree category, 8 semester hours in Talmud, Judaic Studies, Religious Studies or Theology (3/21).